November is Fall Prevention Month! Participate in Finding Balance BC’s campaign.

 Seniors’ Fall Prevention Awareness Week

-Since 2007, each year in November, the BC Falls & Injury Prevention Coalition raises awareness of the risk of falls and fall prevention through Seniors’ Fall Prevention Awareness Week.
-For more information, please see the website.
+Each year in November the BCIRPU and the BC Falls & Injury Prevention Coalition raises awareness of the risk of falls and fall prevention through Seniors’ Fall Prevention Awareness Week.
+For more information, please visit Finding Balance BC.

 Information & Resources

-- Strategies and Actions for Independent Living (SAIL).
-For information contact: email@example.com
+- Strategies and Actions for Independent Living (SAIL)

 - Professional Resources: Fall Prevention Guidelines, Training and Tools